TheXorog/BeatRecorder/README.md

 * `ConfigVersion` - Please don't touch <3
 * `ConsoleLogLevel` - The log level displayed in the console.
 I recommend leaving that alone.
 <br></br>
+* `Mod` - The mod you want to use to connect to Beat Saber. (`http-status`, `datapuller`)
-* `BeatSaberUrl` - The IP/URL you use to connect to the HTTPStatus-WebSocket.
+* `BeatSaberUrl` - The IP/URL you use to connect to Beat Saber.
 Leave at default if you don't know any better.
-* `BeatSaberPort` - The Port you use to connect to the HTTPStatus-WebSocket.
-Leave at default if you don't know any better.
+* `BeatSaberPort` - The Port you use to connect to Beat Saber.
+If you don't know any better, choose one of these ports depending on the mod you selected: `http-status`:`6557`, `datapuller`:`2946`
 <br></br>
 * `OBSUrl` - The IP/URL you use to connect to the OBS-WebSocket.
 Leave at default if you don't know any better.
 * `OBSPort` - The IP/URL you use to connect to the OBS-WebSocket.
 Leave at default if you don't know any better.